 The Company follows the asset and liability method of accounting for income taxes under FASB ASC Topic 740, "Income Taxes."
 Deferred tax assets and liabilities are recognized for the estimated future tax consequences attributable to differences between the financial statements carrying amounts of existing assets and liabilities and their respective tax bases.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that included the enactment date.
 Valuation allowances are established, when necessary, to reduce deferred tax assets to the amount expected to be realized.
-Deferred tax assets were deemed immaterial as of June 30, 2019.
+As of June 30, 2020 and December 31, 2019, the Company had a deferred tax asset of approximately \$126,000 and \$59,000, respectively, which had a full valuation allowance recorded against it of approximately \$126,000 and \$59,000, respectively.

 FASB ASC Topic 740 prescribes a recognition threshold and a measurement attribute for the financial statement recognition and measurement of tax positions taken or expected to be taken in a tax return.
 For those benefits to be recognized, a tax position must be more likely than not to be sustained upon examination by taxing authorities.
-There were no unrecognized tax benefits as of June 30, 2019.
+There were no unrecognized tax benefits as of June 30, 2020 and December 31, 2019.
 The Company recognizes accrued interest and penalties related to unrecognized tax benefits as income tax expense.
-No amounts were accrued for the payment of interest and penalties for the period from May 2, 2019 (inception) through June 30, 2019.
+No amounts were accrued for the payment of interest and penalties as of June 30, 2020 and December 31, 2019.
 The Company is currently not aware of any issues under review that could result in significant payments, accruals or material deviation from its position.
-The Company is subject to income tax examinations by major taxing authorities since inception.
-The provision for income taxes was deemed to be immaterial for the period from May 2, 2019 (inception) through June 30, 2019.